This fruitcake is light in color, and so nice and moist! If you don’t like the dark, heavier fruitcakes, try this one!

-As a child, I watched my Aunt Gloria make this delicious fruitcake right after Thanksgiving.
+As a child, I watched my Aunt Gloria make this delicious fruitcake right after Thanksgiving for Christmas!

 I updated her recipe just a bit with a glaze, but her techniques work so well and they guarantee success every time!
 She baked the cake in a paper-lined tube pan and she wrapped the baked cake in a brandy-doused cheesecloth and kept it in a tin for a month!
 I would lift the lid of that tin to get a whiff of all those wonderful fruity scents!

 It takes a whole one-ounce bottle of brandy or rum extract.
 My preference is to use rum extract, but use brandy extract if you like that better.